Mimi-Li-1102/625HW3/README.md

 ## Overview

 This package provides information specific to linear models.
-Its functions are similar to \`summary\`, but there are additional information, such as the confidence intervals.
+The function `lm_summary` produces output similar to `summary()`, with an additional parameter for specifying the confidence level, and the result includes an extra column providing confidence intervals and an additional column indicating the significance of the p-value for each coefficient, determined by the specified confidence level.

 -   `lm_summary` gives a summary of information for the linear model, including coefficients, residuals, and additional model information.
 The output is similar to \`summary\`.